hackbizz/denoiser/README.md

 # Image Denoiser
-It removes the noises from the images.
+It removes any noise from an image using Intel's OneAPI

 ### Developed by: